FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches: The Choice of Synchronizers

 \section{The Choice of Synchronizers}

+The CONGEST model assumes a synchronous network, but real-world networks are usually asynchronous.
+Various theoretical synchronization algorithms have been proposed, such as the $\alpha$-synchronizer and $\beta$-synchronizer~\cite{Awerbuch85}.
+The $\alpha$-synchronizer is essentially a local synchronizer that only ensures that a node does not begin round $t + 1$ until its neighbors have completed round $t$, while $\beta$-synchronizer is a global synchronizer that guarantees full synchronization, so round $t + 1$ does not begin until all nodes have completed round $t$.
+As the CONGEST model operates locally, a local synchronizer suffices.
+However, global synchrony may be needed for scenarios such as launching a CONGEST algorithm after an asynchronous algorithm.
+We have implemented both $\alpha$ and $\beta$ synchronizers and leave the implementations of other synchronizes (such as $\gamma$ synchronizer~\cite{Awerbuch85}) as future works.

-In practice, the $\alpha$-synchronizer and the $\beta$-synchronizer~\cite{Awerbuch85} are two simple yet effective algorithms to synchronize the network, although one may also deploy other more complex \mbox{synchronizer algorithms for different performance tradeoffs.} In the $\alpha$-synchronizer (which is a local synchronizer), every message is tagged with the round number.
-For each round, every node sends the message to each neighbor (we send a "no-msg" if there is no message passing to a neighbor).
+We now briefly present the message-passing process of the $\alpha$ and the $\beta$ synchronizer.
+In the $\alpha$-synchronizer, every message is tagged with the round number.
+For each round, every node sends the message to each neighbor (we send a "no-msg" if there is no message-passing to a neighbor).
 When a node receives messages from all its neighbors, it performs local computation and proceeds to the next round.
-One can think of the $\alpha$- and $\beta$-synchronizers as two extremes, where the first optimizes the time complexity but sends more messages while the latter is more message-efficient.
-The $\gamma$-synchronizer~\cite{Awerbuch85} provides a hybrid that allows one to trade off message complexity and speed.
+In the $\beta$-synchronizer, we construct a spanning tree before running the CONGEST algorithm.
+Before the execution of round $t$, the root of the spanning tree must confirm that all nodes complete their execution of round $t - 1$.
+This is achieved by sending notification messages from every node to the root in a bottom-up manner.
+Similarly, to launch round $t$, the root replies to every node through the tree that round $t$ has begun in a top-down manner.
+One can think of the $\alpha$- and $\beta$-synchronizers as two extremes, where the first sends more messages ($O(n^2)$ on each link) but the messages only travel for one hop, while the latter is more message-efficient ($O(n)$ messages through the tree) but the latency is potentially longer because messages travel for multiple hops.